Skip to main content

 What is a Kenya Treasury Bill?

-How is T-Bill yield calculated?
+How is the T-Bill price and return calculated?

-Are T-Bills taxed in Kenya?
+Are Treasury Bills taxed in Kenya?

-What is the minimum investment?
+What is the minimum investment and how do I buy?

-When do T-Bill auctions happen?
+When are T-Bill auctions held?